 Of these, we’ve discussed the heart rate monitor, which is a great feature.
 Also nice is the altimeter, which provides accurate elevation data.

 You’ll find more than 200 preloaded exercises in the COROS Strength Training Program.
 The accelerometer and gyroscope come into play to auto-detect your movements.
-There are also settings for indoor and outdoor aerobics.
+There are settings for indoor and outdoor aerobics.

 You can save workouts, connect with your friends, share data or exercise info, or start a new training plan in the COROS app.
-It’s a solid app, that’s easy to navigate.
+It’s a solid app that’s easy to navigate.

 Runners who use a web-based platform to track their data should note that COROS doesn’t have a web dashboard.
 If you wish to store and use metrics on the web, you’ll need to sync to a third-party app such as Strava or TrainingPeaks.

 That being said, we are living in a phone-centric world.
 And the COROS app is more than adequate for most people.
 Post-workout, the Pace and app sync quickly.
-If you upload your activities to Strava, this happens in almost real-time.
+If you upload your activities to Strava, this happens almost in real-time.